NickvisionApps/Parabolic/CONTRIBUTING.md

 #### Structure

-Tube Converter is built using .NET 7 and C#.
-With these technologies, Tube Converter is built for GNOME (Linux).
+Parabolic is built using .NET 7 and C#.
+With these technologies, Parabolic is built for GNOME (Linux).
 The solution is setup into 2 projects:
  - NickvisionTubeConverter.Shared
  - NickvisionTubeConverter.GNOME